cecula-vereafy/nodejs-library/README.md

 ## How to use this library
  * Install vereafy from npm or yarn following the instructions in the Installation section or clone from GitHub
- * Login to the [Cecula Developers Platform](https://developer.cecula.com) register your app and generate an API KEY
+ * Login to the <a href="https://developer.cecula.com" target="_blank">Cecula Developers Platform</a> register your app and generate an API KEY
  * Import/Require the library into your script

 ## Installation